 (including the Long Path)

 See the Conference's Harriman-Bear Mountain and Hudson Palisades maps.
-Take the Short Line bus, West Point route (several morning buses - buy ticket at Short Line, 212-736-4700) from PABT (early-bird bus, 7am, NOT AVAILABLE in winter).
-The return bus departs at approximately 5:00 p.m., but a one-mile walk over the Bear Mountain Bridge to Manitou enables you to take a Metro-North train to Grand Central (as noted above, the last train departs at 7:30 p.m. on weekends).
+Take the Coach USA bus that departs the Port Authority Bus Terminal at 8:45 a.m.
+The return bus departs Bear Mountain at 5;19 p.m., but a 2.5-mile walk over the Bear Mountain Bridge to Manitou enables you to take a Metro-North train to Grand Central (as noted above, the last train departs at 7:29 p.m. on weekends).
 Another option is to stay at the Bear Mountain Inn or at motels in Fort Montgomery.

-- Route 202/Viola Road: for Kakiat Trail Mt.
-Ivy, for Long Path (both north and south)
+• Route 202/Viola Road: for Kakiat Trail (leads to Long Path, both north and south)

-Use these stops on the Short Line bus (NYC-Middletown NY route) from PABT, (212) 736-4700.
-Buses leave early in the morning, returning late in the afternoon from Southfields.
+Use these stops on the Coach USA (NYC-Middletown NY route) from PABT, www.coachusa.com.
+Buses leave in the morning, returning in the afternoon.

-- Sloatsburg: for Pine Meadow Trail (1 mile roadwalk) & connections to 7-Hills, Reeves Brook & Kakiat Trails, etc.
+• Sloatsburg: for Pine Meadow Trail (one-mile roadwalk) and connections to Seven Hills, Reeves Brook & Kakiat Trails, etc.

-You can also reach the western side of Harriman by train, via NJ Transit/Metro North's Port Jervis Line.
+You can also reach the western side of Harriman by train, via NJ Transit/Metro-North's Port Jervis Line.
 Trains leave from NJ Transit's Hoboken Terminal, and connections from Penn Station in New York City are available at Secaucus Junction.
 Hourly service is available to Suffern, with less frequent service to Sloatsburg, Tuxedo and Harriman stations.
-For more information, click here for a NJTransit pdf or here for the relevant MTA webpage.
+For more information, go to www.njtransit.com or new.mta.info.

 Long Path in NJ & NY's Rockland County

-See Conference's Long Path Guide and/or Hudson Palisades maps.
-Bus #9 of former Red & Tan Buses (see below), 212.564.1114, makes several stops along Route 9W that serve the Long Path on the Palisades: Englewood Cliffs, Alpine (Closter Dock Road), State Line, Piermont & Upper Nyack.
-Return service to PABT is hourly.
-You can also walk across the GW Bridge to reach Fort Lee, southern entrance to the NJ Palisades.
+See Conference's online Long Path Guide and/or Hudson Palisades maps.
+You can walk across the GW Bridge to reach Fort Lee, southern entrance to the NJ Palisades.
 For Long Path north into Harriman or south to High Tor & the Palisades, use Short Line (West Point Route) to Mt.
 Ivy: Early mornings from PABT, return late afternoons.
+NOTE: The Coach USA buses that run along Route 9W now provide only very limited weekday service and can no longer be used to access the trails along the Palisades from New York City.

-There is no walkway on the Tappan Zee Bridge for return to the city via the Metro-North Hudson Line.
+You can walk across the Tappan Zee Bridge for return to the city via the Metro-North Hudson Line (Tarrytown station)

 Shore Trail